fdufnews/SMART_Response_BASIC/README.md

 * The system gives the user the option to switch from one font to another.
 There are 4 fonts:
   * **normal**, using a 9x8 matrix and giving 17 lines of 42 characters
-  * **small**, using a 6x8 matrix and giving 17 lines of 64 characters (really, really small difficult to use for poor old eyes)
+  * **small**, using a 6x8 matrix and giving 17 lines of 64 characters (really, really small difficult to use for poor old eyes)SHOW_SPLASHSCREENSHOW_SPLASHSCREEN
   * **medium**, using a 12x16 matrix and giving 8 lines of 32 characters
   * **large**, using a 15x16 matrix and giving 8 lines of 25 characters
 The medium and large font leave 8 lines at bottom of screen so it was decided to do the same for the normal and small one.
 Theese 8 lines are used to display the status.